heschel

 Related Content

-Heschel’s confidence in the power of the tradition was a constant example throughout his life.
-Rabbi David Wolpe Anti-war March on Arlington Cemetery The first Jewish text included on our syllabus was a chapter from Heschel’s God in Search of Man, and I was entranced by it.
-Rabbi Geoffrey Claussen, PhD
+The rhythm of the week (and my own sanity!) is shaped by this practice.
+Casper ter Kuile The first Jewish text included on our syllabus was a chapter from Heschel’s God in Search of Man, and I was entranced by it.
+Rabbi Geoffrey Claussen, PhD His words are as profound and meaningful in 2023 as they were in 1963.
+Dr. Shawn Parry-Giles

 Back to Prayer